We may earn a commission if you make a purchase through the links on our website.

 The Leading Application Monitoring Tools

-When it comes to finding an application monitoring tool, we have you covered with three excellent recommendations from three of the best application monitoring tools on the market.
+When it comes to finding an application monitoring tool, we have you covered with four excellent recommendations from four of the best application monitoring tools on the market.
 Each of these tools boasts scalable, widely integratable solutions that are perfect for your monitoring requirements.
 Ensure that you look through our full run-throughs of each of the products below to determine which is the best product for you.

 If you’re struggling to decide what to even look for in an application monitoring tool, then note that there are a few key components to keep in mind.
 As mentioned above, one of the most important options is the available integrations—if the solution can’t handle your applications, it’s probably not the one for you.
-All three of the solutions we have listed below also include rigorously documented APIs.
+All four of the solutions we have listed below also include rigorously documented APIs.

-It’s also important to distinguish application monitoring from the often confused application performance management—since ‘APM’ is an acronym used for both, they’re often conflated with one another, but this doesn’t really matter too much, since they both ultimately do similar things.
+It’s also important to distinguish application monitoring from the often-confused application performance management—since ‘APM’ is an acronym used for both, they’re often conflated with one another, but this doesn’t really matter too much, since they both ultimately do similar things.
 Just note that managing your application data through things like load balancing, is also presented as a feature of a number of these application monitoring tools.

-2. ManageEngine Applications Manager – FREE TRIAL
+1. ManageEngine Applications Manager – FREE TRIAL

 ManageEngine Applications Manager can provide detailed performance measurements and keep an eye on your application capacity information.
 By making sure that your applications have appropriate resources and effectively planning for capacity, you can prevent outages and mitigate issues with server performance and health in physical, virtual, and cloud settings.
 Additionally, the monitoring tool may look up front-end data such as client connections, and analyze typical user activity.